golang/website/_content/doc/fuzz/index.md

 <!-- Potential pages:
   - What fuzzing is and is not good for
   - Common gotchas / Strategies for inefficient fuzzing executions
-  - Rules of a fuzz test (one per package, function signature, etc)
-  - Corpus entry file format
   - Commands
     - go clean -fuzzcache
-    - tool for converting corpus entries
-  - Fuzzing customization (links to docs for -fuzzminimizetime, -fuzz, etc)
   - Technical discussion around how the coordinator/worker work (this may make more sense as a blog post?)
 -->